 You can use playdough to do math exercises and games.
 We have a free play mat that you can download for a fun, hands-on STEM activity for young mathematicians.
 Simply print out the file and start having fun counting numbers 1 through 10.
 You can use playdough to shape the numbers, and make paydough balls to put in the grid next to each number.

 If you want to use the mat over and over, you may want to laminate it.
+Use the sign up form below and get access tot he counting mat and our whole free printables library:

 Building Challenge Playdough STEM Activity